-Probably up to 10% of the population have true food allergy, but as many as 50-90% of people who believe they have food allergy may not.
+Up to 10% of the population have true food allergy, while 50-90% of people who believe they have food allergy may not.
 An accurate diagnosis is important so the condition can be managed properly when appropriate, but not needlessly.

 What causes food allergy?